GonnaFlyMethod/gpt-like-text-generator/README.md

 # About the project
 This project emulates how the real LLMs work.
 The model predicts the next token, so the overall text reminds Shakespeare's style

+# Features
+* Preprocessing of raw text data into a machine-readable format
+* Tokenization and sequence creation
+* Training a neural network for next-word prediction
+* Generating text in the Shakespeare's style

 # Installing
 The project uses poetry as the dependency manager and Jupyter notebook as the development IDE: